Skip to main content

 sudo kboot -v: Displays the version of kboot.

-Installing a Linux kernel on a Distrobox container and using it with Kernel Boot is possible.
-To do this, we need to create a container using Distrobox; it is highly recommended in this case to use a Debian-based container, as one of the differences between Linux distributions is module setups and configurations tailored to their specific system environments, e.g., initrd generation.
+It is possible to install a Linux kernel on a Distrobox container and use it with Kernel Boot.
+To do this, we need to create a container using Distrobox.
+In this case, we recommend using a Debian-based container, as one of the differences between Linux distributions is the way modules are set up and configured for their specific system environments, e.g., initrd generation.

 • 🔰 Information: To learn how to manage software in Nitrux, see the tutorial about Software Management.

-Let’s assume we use a similar container as the tutorial to use Distrobox.
+Let’s assume we use a container similar to the one in the Distrobox tutorial.
 To install the kernel package, run the following command.

-Then, we only copy the respective kernel image, initrd, System.map, and config files in the container’s /boot directory to any directory on our home.
-And also the modules for that kernel.
+Then, we copy only the respective kernel files and config files from the container’s /boot directory to any directory in our home, along with the modules for that kernel.

 • 🔰 Information: Replace the version number of the files and directory accordingly; in the examples below, we installed the Debian kernel 6.4.0-1.